 My brother rode down from Bingham, near Nottingham, and I headed across from Leighton Buzzard on Friday night.
 Our bikes: I was on my Ducati 848 Evo, Tim on his CBR 600RR and James on his TL1000.

 As I was staying over on Friday and Saturday (thank you Nan for putting us up!)
 I used my new Oxford tail pack.
 The tail pack was really good but the Duke has even less places to fit bungee cords than you might think.
 With a bit of lateral thinking I soon had the thing attached and virtually forgot about it the whole time I was riding with it on.
 I would recommend using some protective rubber mesh matting under the tailpack to protect your paintwork – thank you Chef for letting me nab some of your supply.
 I don’t think I can give a better recommendation for luggage than: You can ride and not really notice it.
-This is a pic of the tailpack, which expands upwards (I forgot to take a pic of it on my bike):

 In the end I didn’t get to Cardiff until quite late but nonetheless we all got together around 8am to head out for our ride.
 After brimming the tanks and checking pressures we headed off on our route from Cardiff to Aberystwyth.
 I will talk through our route in outline as if you’re in the area it’s a really fun ride to do.
 First we headed up towards Brecon (A470) riding through a section of the Beacons.
 I love this part of the world (probably because I’m from South Wales) as the scenery riding through the Beacons is spectacular.